- What is the “Stressed Out” project?

-There are also a number of services and resources that are designed for young people which you can access by becoming a member of Anxiety UK.
+The Stressed Out project is designed to support young people who are experiencing anxiety and stress.
+There are a number of services that are designed for young people which you can access by becoming a member of Anxiety UK.
 If you do not wish to become a member, you can still access information and support through our email information service and national helpline.

 It can often be difficult to discuss how you feel with other people, especially if you think that no one else feels the same, or that they won’t understand.
 You may feel that you don’t fully understand what is happening to you, which can make it very hard to explain to others exactly what you are going through.
 Often, experiencing anxiety can leave you feeling tired, upset and frustrated.
 This can make you feel that you are unable to cope or that there is nothing that you can do to improve the situation.

 Anxiety can affect us all in very different ways.
 Experiences of anxiety can vary greatly from person to person and no two people are the same.
 If you feel that any of the experiences or symptoms described on these pages apply to you, then we may be able to help.

 First of all, anxiety is completely normal!
 It is something that we all experience to some level.
 Anxiety is useful to us as it tells us that something is dangerous and that we need to be careful.
 However, if anxiety gets out of control or stops you from doing everyday things, then this can lead to us feeling unhappy, upset and frustrated.